 With jam-packed schedules, countless responsibilities, and often a lot of stress, sleep issues for women are extremely common.
-To protect your health, keep your performance sharp, and maintain your quality of life and relationships, it’s essential for you to know how your hormones affects your sleep, and what you can do to sleep well throughout all stages of life.
+To protect your health, keep your performance sharp, and maintain your quality of life and relationships, it’s essential for you to know how your hormones affect your sleep, and what you can do to sleep well throughout all stages of life.

 Why am I having a hard time sleeping?

 Hormones work together to regulate your reproductive function and menstrual cycle.
 They also affect your mood, energy, sexual drive, cognitive and emotional abilities—and sleep—throughout your entire life.
 As these hormones fluctuate and decline with age, sleep often becomes increasingly disrupted.
 By the time you reach perimenopause, it’s very common that you might routinely be having a hard time falling asleep and sleeping soundly throughout the night.

 Let’s look at the main hormones in your body and how they impact your quality of sleep.

 Estrogen is needed for a variety of functions in the female body, however most women suffer from an overabundance of estrogen, known as estrogen dominance.
 Estrogen dominance can cause insomnia, moodiness, cravings, heavy periods, endometriosis, thyroid problems and even some female related cancers.
 When estrogen is left dominant, it will stimulate the pancreas to over produce insulin.
 This can cause insulin resistance, diabetes and weight gain over time.
 When it comes to your sleep, estrogen is stimulating in nature.
 So, if you have an imbalance of estrogen, it can cause increased anxiety and restlessness at night.